5cript/dbus-glue/README.md

 #include <dbus-glue/bindings/exposable_interface.hpp>

-// Your interface to export has to derive from exposable_interface. class MyInterface : public DBusMock::exposable_interface {
+// Your interface to export has to derive from exposable_interface. class MyInterface : public DBusGlue::exposable_interface {
 public:
     // these members determine the path and service name